katherinedelno/katherinedelno.github.io/tutoring.md

 4. **Standing schedule & weekly topic check-in.** We set a regular lesson time.
 At least 48 hours before each session, the student sends the current or upcoming class topic and 2-3 representative homework or review problems they find challenging.
 I then prepare custom notes, examples, and practice around that material.
 If no specific topic is sent, I continue along the AP-aligned plan based on the syllabus and the student’s recent work, staying slightly ahead of class where possible.
 <br><br><br>

+### **Contact & Booking**
+If you’re interested in working together, please email me at [delnokatherine@gmail.com](mailto:delnokatherine@gmail.com) with a brief note about the course, school, and your preferred days/times.
+Availability is limited, so I recommend reaching out early, especially if you’re hoping to reserve a weekly spot.
+<br><br><br>

 ### **Policies & Logistics**

 #### Session length & format